A Model-Free Sampling Method for Estimating Basins of Attraction Using Hybrid Active Learning (HAL): Introduction

 \section{Introduction}

 Equilibria and their stabilities play a fundamental role in dynamical systems.
-For nonlinear dynamical systems, basins of attraction (BoA) provide a useful mapping from initial conditions to stable equilibria states (attractors).
+For nonlinear systems, basins of attraction (BoA) provide a useful mapping from initial conditions to stable equilibria states (attractors).
 In other words, if the system starts at any state in an attractor's basin, its trajectory will asymptotically converge to this attractor.
 An accurate estimation of BoA is of vital importance in analyzing a system's control stability or predicting its dynamic behavior.

-Apart from several classic works for the characterization of BoA~\cite{genesio1985estimation, chiang1988stability, chiang1989stability, alberto2011characterization}, the estimate of BoA using Lyapunov functions (LFs) has been proposed since long time.
+In addition to several classic works on the characterization of BoA~\cite{genesio1985estimation, chiang1988stability, chiang1989stability, alberto2011characterization}, the estimate of BoA with Lyapunov functions (LFs) has been thoroughly investigated.
 Lyapunov-based methods compute a LF as a local stability certificate and its sublevel sets, in which the function decreases along the flow, provide invariant subsets of the BoA~\cite{margolis1963control}.
 Its contribution includes the use of maximal LFs~\cite{rozgonyi2010determining, vannelli1985maximal}, piecewise LFs~\cite{ohta2002piecewise, ohta1999stability}, logical compositions of LFs~\cite{balestrino2011logical}, and occupation measures~\cite{Henrion2013Convex}.
 Relatively new Lyapunov-based methods use SOS programming (an optimization technique based on sum of squares of polynomials) to optimize and enlarge the estimate of BoA.
 The use of SOS programming proved to work for BoA in polynomial systems~\cite{jarvis2003some, ichihara2009optimal, chesi2004computing}, robust BoA in uncertain polynomial systems~\cite{chesi2004estimating, chesi2011domain}, and BoA in non-polynomial systems~\cite{chesi2005domain, chesi2009estimating}.